kindelia/Kindelia/WHITEBOOK.md

 Block #2: defining stateful functions
 -------------------------------------

 Actual contracts must hold a state.
-In Kindelia, every function holds an internal state, which is just any native HVM structure.
+In K-Chan, every function holds an internal state, which is just any native HVM structure.
 That state can be loaded and saved using `load` and `save`.
 With just that, we are able to create smart-contracts by using stateful functions.